learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NextJS.md

 Next.js is a React framework known for simplifying the development of React applications with a focus on server-side rendering, efficient routing, and improved developer experience.
 Its file-system-based router supports layouts, nested routing, loading states, and error handling.
 Next.js offers both client-side and server-side rendering, utilizing Client and Server Components for optimized rendering.
 The framework streamlines data fetching with async/await in Server Components and extends the fetch API for features like request memoization and data caching.
 Next.js supports various styling methods, including CSS Modules, Tailwind CSS, and CSS-in-JS.
 Furthermore it includes optimizations for images, fonts, and scripts to improve Core Web Vitals and user experience.
 For these reasons it is a popular choice for building full-stack web applications.

 ## Getting Started
+Make sure you have Node.js 18.17 or later.
+You can install the latest version of Node.js [here](https://nodejs.org/en).

 To begin using Next.js, you need to set up a new project.
 To create a project run the following command:

 `npx create-next-app@latest`